 - Session 3, held February 10, 2022: Watch Cultural Relevance in High-Quality Instructional Materials, featuring Jen Arberg, Director of Mathematics Leadership at UnboundEd

-This session will focus on advocating for English Learner success and feature Leyla Bravo, Director of Strategic Partnerships and Initiatives at English Learners Success Forum (ELSF).
+This session focused on advocating for English Learner success and featured Leyla Bravo, Director of Strategic Partnerships and Initiatives at English Learners Success Forum (ELSF).

-Our final session will focus on a call to action, featuring special guest, Dr. Gholdy Muhammad, an Associate Professor of Language and Literacy at Georgia State University and Director of the Urban Literacy Collaborative and Clinic.
+Our final session will focus on a call to action, featuring special guest Dr. Gholdy Muhammad, Associate Professor at University of Illinois at Chicago.

 Download our flyer to share with other interested organizations.

 *We define high-quality instructional materials (HQIM) as state standards-aligned, user-friendly, culturally relevant, and supportive of English Learners in accessing the grade-level content.